Autocomplete best practices

 Over 15% of the world’s population and approximately 19% of the US population live with a disability.

-Regardless of how few people with disabilities you think might visit your store, ensuring your site search, autocomplete, and navigation is accessible with both the mouse and keyboard will only bring you positive results – not too mention a lot of good will from anyone who benefits from the added functionality.
+Regardless of how few people with disabilities you think might visit your store, ensuring your site search, autocomplete, and navigation are accessible with both the mouse and keyboard will only bring you positive results.